Advanced Instructional Techniques

 - How to minimize unwelcome participation.

 - How to handle resistance.

 - How to resolve conflicts so there are no losers.

-Free 1-year follow-up service.
-Send us a videotape of yourself instructing and we will give you detailed feedback to further develop your skills.
+- Free 1-year feedback service.
+Send us a recording of yourself instructing and we will give you detailed feedback to further develop your skills.